automatic-controls/centralizer-for-webctrl/README.md

 ## Add-On Installation

 1. Ensure your WebCTRL server machine can establish outbound connections to the database's IP address and port.
-Ensure your server is protected with a TLS/SSL certificate (i.e. your server is accessible using the HTTPS protocol as opposed to HTTP).
-The Centralizer add-on will not function unless these requirements are met.
+Please ensure your server is protected with a TLS/SSL certificate (i.e. your server is accessible using the HTTPS protocol as opposed to HTTP).

 1. If your WebCTRL server requires signed add-ons, download the [authenticating certificate](https://github.com/automatic-controls/addon-dev-script/blob/main/ACES.cer?raw=true) to the *./addons* directory of your server.